 As a young and dynamic institution, we’re built around an academic community that values diversity, curiosity and hard work.

-Founded in 2002, The London School of Business and Management has become Bloomsbury Institute, a move that signals our growing reputation and ambition.
+Founded in 2002, The London School of Business and Management became Bloomsbury Institute in 2019, a move that signals our growing reputation and ambition.

 While many institutions seem designed to keep students out, we’re dedicated to welcoming anyone who has the potential to succeed.

 2002 – Launched as The London School of Business and Management (LSBM), offering Pearson HND courses in business and computing.

 2008 – Partnered with Cardiff Metropolitan University and the University of Wales, Newport to deliver undergraduate and postgraduate degrees in business and computing.

 2010 – Agreement reached with Birkbeck College, University of London which allows our students to benefit from their teaching facilities and Birkbeck’s impressive library and IT facilities.

 2011 – Our higher education courses are approved by the UK government, enabling UK-based students to fund their learning through the Student Loans Company.